dogatana/yad80/README.md

 - `JR`, `JP`, and `CD` correspond to relative jumps, absolute jumps, and calls, respectively.
 If there are multiple branches for the same address, labels are generated that include all of them.
 - `ST` corresponds to a string.
 - `DT` corresponds to a memory reference.
+- `CO` corresponds to a memory reference of --code.
+- `AO` corresponds to a memory reference of --addr.
 - Labels beginning with `EX` are addresses outside the address range of the input file.
 - Output example
 ```